Enjoy leaf crafts for preschoolers with our straightforward guide! Designed to make your autumn days delightfully crafty and colorful!

 - Fall colored leaves from the dollar store (I paid $1.25 for these) or use real leaves

 - Cut out a piece of contact paper.
 I used a 2ft by 2ft square

 - Tape the contact paper onto a window or wall – leave the backing paper on except for on the corners facing you. (sticky side will be out).

 - Tape the horizontal and vertical parts of the contact paper to the window.

 Tip: I like the window because the light behind it shines through.
 I used masking tape to avoid a sticky mess left on the window.

 - Let your toddler or pre-schooler put leaves up on the contact paper to create a beautiful collage.
 Help them press down the whole leaf if they are younger toddlers.

 So easy.
-If you want to keep it you can put another sheet of contact paper on top to seal in the leaves.
+If you want to keep it on display, you can put another sheet of contact paper on top to seal in the leaves.

 Related: Places to go with a 1 year old